metablaster/WindowsFirewallRuleset/Readme/FirewallParameters.md

 ### LSM

-One might think this has something to do with "Local Session Manager" but it's a shorthand for "Loose Source Mapping", the meaning is the same as "LooseSourceMapping" property.
+One might think this has something to do with "Local Session Manager" but it's a shorthand for "Loose Source Mapping", the meaning is the same as `LooseSourceMapping` property.

 ### Platforms